Battle of the Little Bighorn: Little Bighorn

 Custer contemplated a surprise attack against the encampment the following morning of June 26, but he then received a report informing him several "hostiles" [sic] had discovered the trail left by his troops.
 Assuming his presence had been exposed, Custer decided to attack the village without further delay.
-On the morning of June 25, Custer divided his 12 companies into three battalions in anticipation of the forthcoming engagement.
-Three companies were placed under the command of Major Marcus Reno (A, G, and M) and three were placed under the command of Captain Frederick Benteen (H, D, and K).
-Five companies (C, E, F, I, and L) remained under Custer's immediate command.
-The 12th, Company B under Captain Thomas McDougall, had been assigned to escort the slower pack train carrying provisions and additional ammunition.
+On the morning of June 25, Custer divided his 12 troops into three squadrons in anticipation of the forthcoming engagement.
+Three troops were placed under the command of Major Marcus Reno (A, G, and M) and three were placed under the command of Captain Frederick Benteen (H, D, and K).
+Five troops (C, E, F, I, and L) remained under Custer's immediate command.
+The 12th, B troop under Captain Thomas McDougall, had been assigned to escort the slower pack train carrying provisions and additional ammunition.

 Unknown to Custer, the group of Native Americans seen on his trail was actually leaving the encampment and did not alert the rest of the village.
 Custer's scouts warned him about the size of the village, with Mitch Bouyer reportedly saying, "General, I have been with these Indians for 30 years, and this is the largest village I have ever heard of."
 (Note: Villages were usually arrayed in U-shaped semi-circles open to the east; in multi-tribal villages, each tribe would erect their tipis in this manner separately from the other tribes but close to the other tribes.
 Sitting Bull's village was multi-tribal, consisted of "a thousand tipis [that] were assembled in six horseshoe-shaped semicircles", had a population of approx. 8000 people, and stretched over two miles end-to-end.)
 Custer's overriding concern was that the Native American group would break up and scatter.
 The command began its approach to the village at noon and prepared to attack in full daylight.